 As far as visibility on Amazon goes, it's the number of reviews rather than the rating average that makes a difference, I believe.
 So it's all good!

-Talking of trolls, though, it can be useful to take a look at the reviewer's profile; what you learn might make you feel better.
-For instance, I got a really damning review for Nobody's Fault, shortly after I started self-publishing; only an hour before a girl had been trying to bait me on Twitter, saying my good reviews were fake, but I didn't bite.
-When I looked at the profile, the wish list contained books like 'How to Write a Best Selling Novel'.
-More recently I got a right stinker on Dream On.
+To determine whether a bad review is from a dissatisfied reader or a troll, it can be useful to take a look at the reviewer's profile; what you learn might make you feel better.
+Recently, I received a right stinker on my 2012 novel, Dream On.
 A couple of days later the same reviewer posted a similar one on its sequel.
 When I investigated further (because who would read the sequel of a book they consider only worthy of 1*?)
-I discovered that it was someone I'd blocked on Twitter.
+I discovered that he was someone I'd blocked on Twitter.
+I have a few other 1 & 2*s, though, by people who just didn't like what they read.
+It happens.

 ....but try not to get too hung up/obsessed if you do this sort of research!
 More often, looking at a reviewing history will simply show you that your writing style is not one that the reviewer likes.
 For instance, I have rarely had a very good review from avid chick lit readers.